lbrenman/Amplify-Central-Integration-Utils-Project/README.md

 # Amplify Central Integration Utils Project Readme

-This [**Amplify Central Integration Utils**](https://github.com/lbrenman/Amplify-Central-Integration-Utils-Project) project contains connectors, data objects and services to aid in creating integrations to Axway Amplify Central and Marketplace using Axway's Amplify Integration.
+This [**Amplify Central Integration Utilities**](https://github.com/lbrenman/Amplify-Central-Integration-Utils-Project) project, `AmplifyCentralIntegrationUtils`, contains connectors, data objects and services to aid in creating integrations to Axway Amplify Central and Marketplace using Axway's Amplify Integration.

 ![](https://i.imgur.com/bXu0h9r.png)

+The Connectors are for making API calls back to Amplify using an Amplify [**Service Account**](https://docs.axway.com/bundle/platform-management/page/docs/management_guide/managing_service_accounts/index.html) client Id and secret.

+The Services implement common operations such parsing Amplify webhooks and approving subscriptions.

+The Data Objects define Amplify resources and webhooks and are used by the Services.

+You can import the utils project into your Amplify Integration tenant and then reference the connectors, data objects and services from your Amplify Integration project.

+This readme describes the assets in the project and how to use them in your integration.

 * You can learn about Amplify Integration [**here**](https://www.axway.com/en/products/amplify-integration)
 * You can learn about Amplify Central/Marketplace [**here**](https://www.axway.com/en/products/amplify-enterprise-marketplace)
 * You can learn about integrating with Amplify [**here**](https://docs.axway.com/bundle/amplify-central/page/docs/integrate_with_central/index.html)

-Examples of integrations include:
+## Examples
-* Manage subscription approval requests for Marketplace Products through a third-party system such as Microsoft Teams or ServiceNow
-* Monetize API usage through a third-party billing system such as Recurly

-When implementing Amplify Marketplace Products subscription approval flows you need to respond to Amplify webhook calls, retrieve subscription, product and team data as well as perform other operations, for example, to notify the various stakeholders.
-While you can do this yourself in Amplify Integration, this project provides services for performing these tasks without requiring deep knowledge of the Amplify API's.

-You can import the project into your Amplify Integration tenant and then reference the connectors, data objects and services from your Amplify Integration project.

-This readme describes the assets in the project and how to use them in your integration.
+A separate Examples Project, `AmplifyCentralIntegrationExamples`, includes samples of useful Amplify Central integrations that use the utils project's resources.

+Here are some of the examples:

+* Amplify Marketplace Product Subscription Approver/Notifier using MS Teams and Email
+* Amplify Marketplace Product Subscription Approver/Notifier using MS Teams, ServiceNow and Email
+* Amplify Central Agent notifier - for receiving notifications in MS Teams when an Agent is down
+* Amplify API Compliance notifier - for receiving notifications in MS Teams when a discovered API does not meet your organization's grade criteria for design and/or security
+* Amplify Marketplace Product Review moderated content notifier - for receiving notifications in MS Teams when a Marketplace Product Review does not meet your organizations criteria for Sentiment, Toxicity and/or PII

+These examples are described [**here**](https://gist.github.com/lbrenman/ba9640a5b1650a68c13bb98991090725).

+If you import the example project then you don't need to import the utils project separately as it's included in the project export.

-## Import Utils Project
+## Import Project

-To use the project's assets you will need to import the project, *AmplifyCentralIntegrationUtils*, from the Amplify Integration Manager module under Environments.
+To use the project's assets you will need to import the project from the Amplify Integration Manager module under Environments.

 ![](https://i.imgur.com/nLqXQvY.png)
 ![](https://i.imgur.com/getEd3P.png)